Antibacterial Agents

 2) Spectrum of activity: As for first- and second-generation tetracyclines, these agents have a broad spectrum of activity, including aerobic gram-positive and gram-negative bacteria.
 They are also active against MRSA.
 Major uses of these antibiotics, especially doxycycline, are for infections due to atypical bacteria (Chlamydia spp, Ureaplasma spp, Chlamydophila spp, M pneumoniae, L pneumophila), spirochetes (Leptospira spp, Borrelia spp, Treponema spp), and Rickettsia and Plasmodium species.

-3) Adverse effects: Contraindicated in children aged <8 years due to deposition in developing teeth and bones.
+3) Adverse effects: Tetracyclines should be avoided in children aged <8 years due to deposition in developing teeth and bones.
+If they must be used, doxycycline is the preferred agent.
 Hypersensitivity reactions.
 Erosive esophagitis, especially if taken orally at bedtime.
 Photosensitivity.
 Risk of intracranial hypertension (eg, pseudotumor cerebri).
 Increased blood urea nitrogen due to the catabolic effect; therefore, use with caution in patients with renal impairment.
 Hepatotoxicity more common with tetracycline than with doxycycline.

 4) Pregnancy risk: D.